srinivasrepo/GIT-COMMANDS/README.md

 for list items: ls,
 create new file in local repo : touch file-name,

+STEPS TO ADD LOCAL REPO TO REMOTE GITHUB REPO
 STEP 1 (cofigure your credentials in local machine for the first time ) git config --global user.name "user name" to check username : git config user.name